 “Polyphenols such as chlorogenic acid, which is present in high levels in apple cider vinegar, could inhibit oxidation of LDLs and improve health by preventing cardiovascular diseases.”

 A scientific study by the Central Research Institute of Japan on rats also proves that Apple cider vinegar can lower cholesterol and triglyceride levels.

 4. Helps Your Body Maintain a Healthy pH Level

-For instance, pH value of saliva, pH of urine and pH of blood all differs.
+For instance, the pH value of saliva, pH of urine, and pH of blood all differ.
 It is the pH value of blood that determines the alkalinity or acidity of our body in general.
 As we age, the alkalinity of blood increases.
 Even a slight change in the pH value can bring huge effects.
 This is where Apple cider vinegar can do wonders.

 As we already said, the active ingredient in Apple cider Vinegar, Acetic acid is extremely acidic.
 Its pH value is around 2.5.
 So the consumption of ACV can bring down the alkalinity of the blood, thus maintaining a balanced pH level of blood.
 This helps us maintain a healthier gut and a fit body.

 One of the main reasons for the above ailments is an imbalanced stomach pH.
 These are the conditions in which the stomach is too alkaline.
 The acetic acid in the Apple cider vinegar lowers the alkalinity of the stomach and thus maintains the balanced pH which eventually gives relief from heartburn, acid reflux, indigestion, etc.